attilammagyar/toys/llm-vs-dsp-programming/README.md

 ----------

- * For this particular task at this particular moment (April, 2025), domain knowledge still beats LLM-aided coding.
+ * For this particular task at this particular moment (April, 2025), domain knowledge is still required for LLM-aided coding to be effective.

- * However, the models came up with seemingly working solutions, and attached confident explanations and solid reasoning for them, making it very convincing that they were providing the best solutions, while they were not.
+ * However, the models acted deceivingly confident even when their solution required further tweaking to be useful or was completely wrong.

- * If you have the domain knowledge, you can ask the models explicitly to implement the ADAA solution, and they will do it fine for the most part, and once done, the models will even point out the efficiency of this solution, while previously they failed to even consider using it.
+ * If you have the domain knowledge, you can ask the models explicitly to implement the ADAA solution as a good (probably the best) balance between computational complexity and aliasing reduction.
+They provided working implementations, but there was a lot of room for improvement.

+ * When asked explicitly, the models will point out several reasons to favor the ADAA approach over oversampling, while usually they fail to even consider using it when they are not explicitly told to do so.

-   The reason for this is probably that by the time ADAA waveshaping was invented (it was first published in 2016), DSP books, lecture notes, forum discussions, and DSP software libraries (and their documentation) were already filled with the oversampling based approach.
-This is probably also reflected in the LLM training
+   The reason for this is probably that by the time ADAA waveshaping was invented (it was first published in 2016), DSP books, lecture notes, forum discussions, and DSP software libraries (and their documentation) were already filled with the oversampling based approach, and this is probably also reflected in the LLM training
    corpus: there might be orders of magnite more mentions of waveshaper antialiasing with oversampling than with ADAA, so it is proportionally more likely that language models will pick the former